Dancing, Eyes Closed

 Narcissa seemed to squirm under Astoria’s gaze, when she turned to her and she tried to give her a reassuring smile.

 “I’m glad we put our differences aside.”, she murmured.
-“Because I hope that we will be and each other a lot.”
+“Because I hope that we will be friends and teach each other a lot.”

 Narcissa smiled a thin smile that, until a few years ago would have seemed uninviting, and proud, almost snobbish to Astoria.
 Now, she crossed over to the side Draco wasn’t occupying and gave her a half hug.